aerohub/hugo-orbit-theme/README.md

 ### Copying  files

 Take a look inside the [`exampleSite`](//github.com/aerohub/hugo-orbit-theme/tree/master/exampleSite) folder of this theme.
-You'll find a file called [`config.toml`](//github.com/aerohub/hugo-orbit-theme/blob/master/exampleSite/config.toml).
-To start just copy the `config.toml` into the root folder of your Hugo site.
+You'll find a file called [`config.toml`](//github.com/aerohub/hugo-orbit-theme/blob/master/exampleSite/config.toml) and a directory called `data`.
+To start just:

+- Copy the `config.toml` into the root folder of your Hugo site and
+- Copy `data/cv.toml` to the `data` directory in the root forder of your Hugo site.

 ### Configuring